-The discount rate used to measure the total pension liability was 8.0% for the reporting date of September 30, 2016 (measurement date of 2015) and 7.75% for the reporting date of September 30, 2017 (measurement date of 2016).
+The discount rate used to measure the total pension liability was 7.75% for the reporting date of September 30, 2017 (measurement date of 2016).

 The projected cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long term expected rate of return on pension plan investments was applied to all periods projected benefit payments to determine the total pension liability.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods projected benefit payments to determine the total pension liability.